shayansss/hml/README.md

 The code is particularly developed for the implementation of our experiments and is open-sourced for further clarification.
 Thus, application of them in other studies may require further modifications.

-**Can I use this repository to learn surrogate modeling by Abaqus and TensorFlow?**
+**Can this repository be used to learn surrogate modeling by Abaqus and TensorFlow?**

-No. Please, do not use this repository to learn the basics of surrogate modeling, as you should already be familiar with it.
-For this, check out our other simpler open-sourced [project](https://github.com/shayansss/pmse).
+No. Please, do not use this repository to learn the basics of surrogate modeling, as you should already be familiar with it to understand the code here.
+For a simple tutorial of surrogate modeling, check out our other simpler open-sourced [project](https://github.com/shayansss/pmse).

 ## Other contributions
 I would like to thank everyone who contributed to this project, including the co-authors of the papers, anonymous reviewers, and others who provide useful feedback.
 Special thanks go to [Prof. Duraisamy Shriram](https://scholar.google.com/citations?user=HtBrxbsAAAAJ&hl=en) for his help in the implementation of the numerical 3D model.